noi-techpark/it.bz.opendatahub.webcomponents/backend/README.md

 data-service will expose the main api for webcomponents. it will also expose a swagger-ui (/swagger-ui.html)

+**NOTE**: admin routes require authentication with a bearer token. please contact your administrator on how to obtain these

 > delivery-service

 delivery-service will expose api for retrieving the dist files needed to embed webcomponents. it will also expose a swagger-ui (/swagger-ui.html)